Brad420169/Marine-Fish-Detection-and-Classification-GUI/README.md

 Marine Fish Detection and Classification GUI provides an accessible graphical interface for processing underwater video using AI-driven fish detection and classification.

-The application is designed to allow researchers and marine scientists to analyse underwater footage without requiring programming experience.
+The application allows researchers and marine scientists to incorporate AI tools within their underwater marine analysis without requiring programming experience.

 ### Features